Performance Portable Monte Carlo Neutron Transport in MCDC via Numba

 \section{Performance}

-To compare MC/DC to another Monte Carlo neutronics software package, we use a time-dependent version of the Kobayashi dog-leg void-duct problem \cite{Kobayashi2001, variansyah_mc23_mcdc}.
-Figure \ref{koby-problem} at left shows the void duct and the location of the neutron source at the opening of the duct.
+To examine the performance of MC/DC we use a time-dependent version of the one-group Kobayashi dog-leg void-duct problem \cite{Kobayashi2001, variansyah_mc23_mcdc}.
+Figure~\ref{koby-problem-def} shows the void duct and the location of the neutron source at the opening of the duct.
 The initial condition is zero flux everywhere.
-Radiation moves down the void quickly and then penetrates into the walls of the problem.
-Figure~\ref{koby-problem} at right shows the duct clearly with the scalar flux solution in a time-averaging window of 10 s at somepoint time from MC/DC and OpenMC \cite{romano_openmc_nodate} (an open-source code written in \texttt{C++}) .
+Radiation quickly moves through the void and then penetrates the walls of the problem, slowly dissipating through time.
+Figure~\ref{koby-results} shows the duct clearly with the scalar flux solution at various points in time.